POTSDAM With a deficit looming, the Potsdam Public Library is preparing to ask voters to return to the polls next spring to approve a tax increase.

 It wont be an increase like last time, she said.
 We were desperate last time.

 Without the money, the library would have to cut hours, according to Ms. Musante.
-It is currently open 65 hours a week.
+It is currently open 65 hours a week, including evenings and weekends.

-For the past two years, the library has had the greatest circulation of all 64 libraries in the north country system, ousting Watertown in 2011.
+For the past two years the library has had the highest circulation of all 64 libraries in the North Country system, ousting Watertown in 2011.

 Ms. Musante said she is confident the voters will approve the increase when they head to the polls, although she expects a vocal opposition.